silshack/spring2014/_posts/2014-01-24-HaleyTurtle.md

 I'd have to say this experience was quite different from the Python Basics.
 I got the chance to create a very tasty picture with a TON of lines of code rather than concise little programs with lots of functions.
 I am absolutely positive that there are better ways to have written this program, but I was having so much fun and it was working, so I just stuck with it.
 Reminds me of some choice Jonathan Coulton lyrics:

-**Rob say Code Monkey very diligent
-But his output stink
-His code not "functional" or "elegant"
-What do Code Monkey think?**
+*Rob say Code Monkey very diligent/ But his output stink/ His code not "functional" or "elegant"/ What do Code Monkey think?*

 In this case, my code is functional, but a far cry from elegant.
 Still, this was a really fun way to learn about Python.